5 Easy Dressing Recipes

 carolina mustard dip in a white bowl in center of a plate filled with meats, cheeses, crackers, and veggies with celery being dipped in sauce

-Now a party isn’t complete without some kind of dip, right?
+A party isn’t complete without some kind of dip, right?
+I love dips, especially to go with my meat, cheese, and veggie trays.

 I really love this dip recipe I got from my friend Kelin.
 Her recipe called for another kind of mustard that honestly, I had never heard of.
 So I decided to add what I had on hand, which was French’s mustard.
 To my great surprise, it came out wonderfully.